Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Introduction

 \section{Introduction}

-Reaction-diffusion systems are models that are used widely to model physical, chemical, biological, ecological processes.
+Reaction-diffusion systems are models that are used widely to model physical, chemical, biological and ecological processes.
 Realistic models of such processes are typically quite complicated and can only be dealt with numerically.
 However qualitative understanding of the most important features benefits from analytical approaches, even if that requires sacrfices in quantitative accuracy.
 This may be achieved by using asymptotic methods and/or considering ``toy models''.

-One of the first and famous ``toy'' reaction diffusion systems is Fisher's~\cite{Fisher-1937} model of propagation of an advantageous gene, which is a special case of the equation considered by Kolmogorov, Petrovsky and Piskunov~\cite{Kolmogorov-etal-1937}.
+One of the first and famous ``toy'' reaction-diffusion systems is the model of propagation of an advantageous gene due to Fisher~\cite{Fisher-1937} and Kolmogorov, Petrovsky and Piskunov~\cite{Kolmogorov-etal-1937}.
 We refer to it as Fisher-KPP model.
 Another early archetypal reaction-diffusion equation was a model of flame propagation considered by Zeldovich and Frank-Kamenetsky~\cite{Zeldovich-FrankKamenetsky-1938}, which later became known also as Schl\"ogl model~\cite{Schloegl-1972} and Nagumo equation~\cite{McKean-1970}.
 We refer to it as ZFK-Nagumo equation.
 Both models have monotonic propagating wavefront solutions of similar appearances, but each has its own distinct mechanism.
 The Fisher-KPP model shows the transition from an unstable resting state to a stable resting state, while the ZFK-Nagumo model shows the transition from one stable resting state to another stable resting state.
 Another qualitative difference between them is that ZFK-Nagumo model exhibits a unique, up to a constant shift in time or space, propagating front solution with a fixed speed and shape, whereas Fisher-KPP model has a family of solutions with a continuous range of possible speeds.
 The importance of these toy models goes well beyond providing simplest examples.
-For instance, the ZFK-Nagumo equation can be considered as the fast subsystem in describing pulse waves in the FitzHugh-Nagumo and similar systems using singular perturbation techniques~\cite{Tyson-Keener-1988}.
+For instance, the ZFK-Nagumo equation can be considered as the fast subsystem in describing pulse waves in the FitzHugh-Nagumo and similar systems using singular perturbation techniques~\cite{Tyson-Keener-1988,Ikeda-etal-1989-PD}.